lukmanr/CLVPipelines/README.md

 kubectl port-forward -n kubeflow svc/ml-pipeline 8082:8888
 ```

+The command forwards the local (Cloud Shell) port 8082 to port 8888 (ml-pipeline service port) on the cluster.

 Make sure that the terminal window stays open and the command is running when you submit the jobs using KFP SDK client API.